 DSL Business Finance Limited are a not-for-profit microfinance lender in Glasgow.
 You can apply to them for loans of up to £25,000.

 Umi Debt Finance Scotland are an employee-owned business in Edinburgh.
 You can apply to them for loans of £25,000 to £100,000.

 Business Loans Scotland is made up of a collection of local councils.
 You can apply to them for loans of £25,000 to £100,000.

 This funding is made available in stages.
 At each stage you can apply for up to £2 million at a time.

-- to be able to show they can repay the debt
+- be able to show how they'll repay their loan

-You can find more information by contacting Scottish Enterprise.
+You can find more information on the Scottish Enterprise website